-Canceling your Marley Spoon plan is very straightforward and you can even cancel your first order if you get immediate buyer’s remorse.
-Just make sure you do it five to seven days before your scheduled delivery date.
+Canceling your Marley Spoon plan is pleasantly straightforward.
+You can even cancel your first order if you get immediate buyer’s remorse!
+Just make sure you do it at least five to six days before your scheduled delivery date.
 The cutoff day depends on which state you live in, so this is something you’d do well to take note of beforehand.

-Open Account Settings – Sign in to your account and open the Settings tab.
+Sign in / Open Account Settings – Sign in to your account and open the Settings tab.
 If your order has already been processed, you’ll need to contact customer support as quickly as possible to see if you can still get a refund.

-Confirm your cancellation – Hit the confirm button and fill out the survey.
+Confirm your cancellation – Hit the Confirm button and fill out the survey.
 This is the typical questionnaire that will ask you why you’re canceling your subscription (Plus give them one last opportunity to reel you back in!).
-Submit the survey and then look out for the confirmation email to be sure your request has been processed.
+Submit the survey and then look out for the confirmation email to make sure your request has been processed.

-Here’s the good news: life after Marley Spoon doesn’t have to go back to the same old hectic process of thinking about what to eat, schlepping to the grocery store, doing all the prep, and then doing all the cleanup.
+Here’s the good news: life after Marley Spoon doesn’t mean you have to go back to the same old hectic routine of thinking about what to eat, schlepping to the grocery store, doing all the prep, and then doing all the cleanup.

-It can definitely take time to find the right meal delivery service for you, and given how easy they are to cancel – Marley Spoon included – there’s no reason not to try a few out.
-With that in mind, I’ve picked out three alternatives to Marley Spoon, which might be just what you’re looking for.
+It can take time to find the right meal delivery service for you, and given how easy they usually are to cancel – Marley Spoon included – there’s no reason not to try a few out.
+With that in mind, I’ve picked out three alternatives to Marley Spoon, one of which might be just what you’re looking for.

 My colleague recently tried Home Chef and wrote about it in this in-depth Home Chef review.
 You’ll learn more about Home Chef’s Customize-It tool, and how the plans work.